Dorani/CampSights/README.md

 ## 1st Steps of app

+    - In the terminal:
+      - npm init
+      - npm install express ejs --save
+      - initialize app to listen for request on localhost:3000
+      - create root route with ejs template:

 - Add Landing Page route using EJS
 - Add Campgrounds Page route that lists campgrounds